Georgie, Juliet and I were sat outside a run down office in a very

 “I am your Fairy Godmother,” I smiled and waved my wand.

-“You are good,” said Georgie as we appeared in the living room of their flat.
+“You are good,” said Georgie as we appeared in the living room

 “Good night,” I said and vanished.